Rainyan/userscript-weebkiller/README.md

 ## FAQ/Troubleshooting

 * _It doesn't work for some live streams/VODs._
   * The script activates only if the title of the stream has Japanese characters in it.
 Since YouTube has started auto-translating video titles, this can disrupt the detection.
-I'd recommend you try the [YT Auto Translate Canceler](https://github.com/pcouy/YoutubeAutotranslateCanceler/) userscript to work around this issue.
+I'd recommend you try the [YT Auto Translate Canceler](https://github.com/pcouy/YoutubeAutotranslateCanceler/) userscript or similar to work around this issue.
-* _Are you unaware of the irony of this script's naming?_
+* _Are you aware of the irony in this script's naming?_
-  * No 😀
+  * Yes 😀